MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/reporting-currency-yec.md

 ![Reporting currency](./media/reporting-currency-1.png)

-On the **Ledger settlement** page, (**General ledger > Periodic tasks > Ledger settlement**), the ledger transactions for main account 110180 are shown.
+On the **Ledger settlement** page, the ledger transactions for main account 110180 are shown.
 Right-click on the grid and select **Insert columns**.
 Add the column **Amount in reporting currency** so you can see the transaction currency, accounting currency, and reporting currency amounts.

 ![Amount in reporting currency](./media/Ledger-settlement2.png)